Skip to content

 As we discussed earlier, the 990 Pro is equipped with much more powerful components as compared to the 980 Pro.
 More NAND Flash Layers along with a much more powerful controller contribute a lot to Samsung 990 Pro’s performance.

-But, I think this SSD will not give any major advantage over the 980 Pro in the real-time application for normal users.
+But, I think the 990 Pro SSD will not give any major advantage over the 980 Pro in the real-time application for normal users.
 There is going to be a substantial difference for those who work with frequent huge-volume data read/write tasks.
+For gaming and using software, you will get almost similar results.

 Let me know your thoughts in the comments!